 The makers of Digitally Imported Radio (DI.FM) have hit the Play Store with another streaming app, and this time they're out to give fans of Latin, Hispanic, and Caribbean music reason to bob their heads, sway their hips, and tap their toes.
 The app, Fresca Radio, provides 40 stations filled with curated tracks.
 There's a Cuban Lounge station, one for Latin Metal, and another option dedicated entirely to Reggae.

 Music streaming apps aren't such a rarity that they get a shoutout merely for existing.
+Why Fresca Radio catches our attention is pretty simple.
+Like DI.FM and the developer's other releases, basic streaming is free.
 Read More

 DI.FM fans, in an announcement on Facebook, your favorite radio station just dropped its Android app (previously available as only an off-Market beta) in the Android Market.
 Being one of such fans - Digitally Imported Premium is one of the few services I pay for monthly - I can tell you that the app is superb - it's clean, well designed, functional, and not over-bloated with features nobody needs.